FindMySchool LogoFindMySchool

 There are no tuition fees.
 Ripley St Thomas is a state-funded academy.
 Families may be asked for voluntary contributions for trips and specific activities, but education is free.

-Applications for Year 7 are made through the Lancashire County Council website.
-If you are applying for a place based on faith criteria, you must also complete the Supplementary Information Form (SIF) and return it directly to the school by the October deadline.
+Applications for Year 7 are made through Lancashire County Council.
+For September 2027 entry, applications open on 1 September 2026 and close on 31 October 2026, with offers on 1 March 2027.
+If you are applying under faith criteria, check the school’s current Supplementary Information Form (SIF) instructions and return the form directly to the school by its stated deadline.

 For community places (those not allocated on faith), priority is given to those living nearest the school.
 Because the school is oversubscribed, this distance can be small.
 Faith places are not subject to the same strict distance criteria, often drawing from a wider area.